SagarKolhe/Space-Launch-Search-API/README.md

 **Pre-requisites:**

+1. python version 3.7

+2. Elasticsearch python client version should be 7.16.3

+3. Elasticsearch docker image version should be 6.6.1

-1. Docker should be installed on your machine
+4. Docker should be installed on your machine

-2. There should be docker network called "mybridge"
+5. There should be docker network called "mybridge"

 **Workflow:**